top of page

 The Tantanmen Tsukemen (Kamaage Style)

-Pictured is the tantanmen tsukemen with the noodles served kamaage-style - meaning hot noodles, straight from the pot, a technique borrowed from udon.
+The tantanmen tsukemen is served kamaage-style - hot noodles straight from the pot, a technique borrowed from udon.
+They come with a subtle touch of shoyu clinging to them and are thicker than their fish-based tsukemen.

 Spicy Tantanmen Tsukemen

-The dipping broth?
-It's spicy.
-Slightly sour.
-But it's less sesame-heavy than many tantanmen out there.
+The dipping broth is spicy and slightly sour, but less sesame-heavy than many tantanmen out there.

 Thicker Noodles Employed

-If you’ve had the Koike group’s Inose tantanmen, you’ll know they sometimes lean into soy milk for added creaminess.
-That’s not the case here.
+If you've had the Koike group's Inose tantanmen, you'll know they sometimes lean into soy milk for creaminess - that's not the case here.

 Closeup of the Tantanmen Tsukemen